 New users create an account.

-Benchmarks for 2011-12 Now Available!
-When you log in, there is a benchmark option under "My Account".
+Benchmarks for 2012-13 are now available: When you log in, there is a benchmark option under "My Account".
 Along with the national benchmark, state figures are given for those assessments that were administered to at least 500 students at the targeted grade level.
-2011-12 was the first year of availability for TRAILS-3 and TRAILS-12.
+[11/30/2013]

-Common Core State Standards: Last summer all items were aligned with the Common Core State Standards.
+Common Core State Standards: All items have been aligned with the Common Core State Standards.
 You can see this tagging when you log in and choose "View Available Assessments" using the Expanded View.

 Check out the TRAILS wiki (http://trails-informationliteracy.wikispaces.com)